fakob/MoviePrint_v004/README.md

 #### For development

+* The app was only tested on Mac OSX.
+Running and building it on other platforms might require additional changes to the code.
+Especially when it comes to linking and packaging the libraries.
-* For details check electron-react-boilerplate description
+* For other details check electron-react-boilerplate description

 First, clone the repo via git: